Studies of Cherenkov Photon Production in PbF$_2$ Crystals using Proton Beams at Fermilab

 The ADC count at the peak position reflects the number of detected Cherenkov photons.
 For each event, the timing spectrum for each \sipm\ is fitted to the function described by Eqn.~\ref{eqn:fit_eqn}.
 The distributions of the fitted ADC count at the peak position for channel 7 at three rotation angles are displayed in Fig.~\ref{fig:fitted_amplitude_vs_angle}.
 The average number of Cherenkov photons detected by this \sipm\ in channel 7 is approximately 10 at $+30^{\circ}$, increasing to about 15 at $0^{\circ}$ and $-30^{\circ}$.

 Figure~\ref{fig:pbf} shows the most probable value of the fitted peak amplitude distribution (indicating the average number of detected photons) as a function of the rotation angle $\theta$ for four channels (0, 1, 4, and 5).
-The data are compared to the simulation results, where the number from the simulation is normalized to the data value at $\theta=0^{\circ}$.
+The data are compared to the simulation results, where the average ADC values measured in the data are converted into the numbers of photons detected.
+The simulation reproduces the general trends observed in the data as a function of the rotation angles for different SiPMs.
+However, the absolute number of photons detected can differ between the data and simulation by 30\% for certain rotation angles.
 In general, the number of detected photons increases with increasing $|\theta|$.
 However, this trend reverses at $\theta \simeq 70^{\circ}$, corresponding to the proton's path length reaching its maximum at $\theta=67.4^{\circ}$.